Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 ## Customizing Commands 🖋️

 Give your commands some context with descriptions.
 You can do this by exporting a `config` object from your command file.
-Here's how you do it in JavaScript:

 ```javascript
 export const config = {